Sigma Chi: Charitable foundations

-The Sigma Chi Foundation is a charitable and educational tax-exempt organization, separate and independent from the Fraternity, whose express purpose is to serve as an educational funding resource for the undergraduate and graduate student members of the Sigma Chi Fraternity.

-A Board of Governor governs the Foundation.
-The Foundation's President and CEO is Ashley Woods and the Foundation's offices are based in Evanston, Illinois.
+The Sigma Chi Foundation is a charitable and educational tax-exempt organization, separate and independent from the fraternity, whose express purpose is to serve as an educational funding resource for the undergraduate and graduate student members of the Sigma Chi Fraternity.
+A board of governors governs the foundation.
+The foundation's offices are based in Evanston, Illinois.

 The Sigma Chi Canadian Foundation is the Canadian counterpart of The Sigma Chi Foundation.
 It serves independently of both the fraternity and the American foundation.
 It was formed by Canadian Sigma Chi Alumni as a registered charitable foundation to provide a tax-effective way for Canadian Sigma Chi to support the educational pursuits of Canadian undergraduate chapters.
-The Foundation is guided by a Chair and a Board of Directors of alumni members.
+The foundation is guided by a chair and a board of directors of alumni members.